starkware-libs/cairo-docs/README.md

 > docker rm -v ${container_id}
 ```

-## Building the Documentation Site
+## Building the Documentation Site Locally with Sphinx

 From Windows with Ubuntu I am using Sphinx: